 The thing is, you see these breathtaking magazine covers with Places to See Before You Die sprawled across the front.
 Stunning!
 I can’t afford to purchase the magazine, let alone the actual travel itinerary.
 To top it off, I am going to die.
 Often these lists are compiled by numerous people passed off as though one person experienced them all.
-It’s like some fantasy school group-work dream where one person actually gets credit for doing all the work and the other low lives get no acknowledgment.
+It’s like some fantasy school group-work dream where one person actually gets credit for doing all the work and the other low lives get no acknowledgement.
 That was a long-winded spiteful simile.
 I digress.

 1. One of the hugest things I’ve learned is that just because one person loves a certain city or country, doesn’t mean the rest of the population will.
 Well, no shit, you’re probably thinking.
 But you’d be surprised how long it took me to figure that out.
 I also figured out why it breaks my heart when a fellow traveller disses a place that you have fallen in love with.
-It’s as though they are attacking your memories that you had there.
+It’s as though they are attacking the memories that you had there.
 A castle is a castle but the experience you had somewhere can’t be compared to someone else’s.
-So when these people write lists about places they probably have never been to, telling me what place is better than another or which one is the best, it irks me.
+So when these people write lists about places they probably have never been to, telling me which place is better than another or which one is the best, it irks me.
 Don’t tell me what I should like.
 You don’t know me.

 2. FALSE.
 January isn’t a fantastic time to go to Greece.
 I can’t even begin to tell you how many false things I have read.
 Whether that be erroneous suggestions or downright lies.
-Could you imagine if you took one of these things at face value, planned your entire trip around it, only to arrive and be disappointed?
+Could you imagine if you took one of these things at face value, and planned your entire trip around it, only to arrive and be disappointed?
 Honestly, I have mapped out so many cool things that I have found on the internet but at the same time, I have Googled some complete misses.
 Stay sharp my friends.

-3. Another annoying thing is when people pawn off as though they have been somewhere when in reality they just stole the picture from some travel website while sitting next to their cat who is wearing matching pajamas.
+3. Another annoying thing is when people pawn off as though they have been somewhere when in reality they just stole the picture from some travel website while sitting next to their cat who is wearing matching pyjamas.
 You would be surprised how many Instagram and Pinterest posts are like this.
 Once I read a list of the best places to eat in Amsterdam and then in the end the chick goes “let me know how they are since I have never been to Amsterdam”.
 Damnit Debra you’ve misled me.
 Why is the internet so full of deceit?